 Let’s see what happens when I click on ‘thanks its the depression stickers‘.

 Only four results come up, and two of them are mine!
-This is the case across all categories.
-I'm basically the queen of this particular tag.
+This is the case across all product categories.
+So my art will not be hidden among thousands of search results, which is great.

 If you have any questions about how to use this strategy, please leave a comment!